-Meet our first cover star - talented show rider Faye Heppelthwaite
+Meet our first book's cover star, show rider Faye Heppelthwaite

 We were thrilled when we found the beautiful image of Faye in a meadow with the pony Gigman Boy George.
 The photo is just perfect for the first Sweetbriars book: Leaving The City, and is often complimented on.
 Here we wanted to share more information about Faye, as she's an inspiration for all young riders with her focus and dedication to produce show ponies.
 Faye has just turned thirteen and has had numerous successes showing, including riding at the Horse of the Year Show and the Royal International Horse Show in England.

 My dream horse would have to be a show pony.
 They have to be beautiful, elegant and well mannered.
 They are always so graceful.

 My favourite memory has to be when I qualified for the first time for the Horse Of The Year Show.
 I was eight years old and I qualified on my pony Pine Well Miranda.

 I ride every day at least one horse, usually two.
 I try to hack out a couple of times a week and I also sometimes lunge them.

 How many lessons do you have each week and by whom?

 My mum has always helped me school my horses as she rides as well.
 I also have lessons with a showing instructor called Lisa Street and just recently I am working with my mum's Dressage trainer Ann Nicell.
 I have one or maybe two lessons a week.

 How do you juggle school, friends and being a competitive rider?